petershin/liferay-learn/docs/analytics-cloud/latest/en/optimization/a-b-testing.md

 ### Winner Declared

-Once your A/B test finishes successfully, a variant is declared a winner.
-For this state, you can perform these actions:
+Once your A/B test finishes successfully, a winner is declared (i.e. the variant or the control).
+From here, you can perform these actions:

-* Publish the winning variant as your default experience.
+* Publish the winner as your default experience.
-* Complete the test without publishing any variants.
+* Complete the test without publishing any changes.

 ![You can publish a winner after the completion of an A/B test.](a-b-testing/images/08.png)